Here’s What Those Plastic Recycling Numbers Really Mean

 It turns out that those numbers aren’t random.
 Recyclable plastics are coded with the numbers one to seven.
 These IDs are based on the type of plastic resin used, according to the American Chemistry Council.
 Their official name is resin identification codes.

 This information won’t change how or what you recycle—you should follow your local rules—but it is helpful for those who collect, sort, and process recycling, per greenmatters.com.
-Although the code is often mistaken as a universal sign of recyclability, collectors don’t accept every plastic type or number—including these 15 things you should never throw in the recycling bin.
+Although the code is often mistaken as a universal sign of recyclability, collectors don’t accept every plastic type or number.

 Here’s the breakdown of each code: